dji-sdk/Onboard-SDK-Doc/source/development-workflow/run-application.md

 keywords: [write apps, run apps, SDK, integrate, DJI]
 ---

-## OES Checklist
+## Onboard Computer Checklist

 - Provide your DJI OSDK App ID and Key to your application.
 In the samples, this is done in the form of a config file parsed before activation.
 - Set your serial port and baudrate in your application.
 In the samples, this is done in the form of a config file parsed before opening the serial port.
 - Make sure you have permissions to read from and write to the serial and USB port.
 Follow the [Environment Setup Guide](environment-setup.html) for instructions on how to do this.
 - For M210, extra steps are required.
-Please check out [M210 OES checklist](../M210-Docs/oes-checklist.html).
+Please check out [M210 Onboard Computer checklist](../M210-Docs/oes-checklist.html).

 ## Aircraft Checklist